LittleDragonInc/Hourse-Racing/README.md

 Usage
 ============
-python -m SimpleHTTPServer 9080
+python -m SimpleHTTPServer 9090

-then browse to localhost:9080
+then browse to <a href="http://localhost:9090">localhost</a>

-Port can also be of your choice

 Licensing
 ============